rebeling/anchorman/docs/introduction.rst

     >>> selector=".//a[contains(@href, '/wiki/fox')]"
     >>> a.remove(selector=selector)

+Or in case of highlighting a simple string replace of pre and post.

 .. * **rm-identifier** Create a specific identifier per set to delete
 ..     its members later.